Netherlands-African Business Council: Events

-Trade Missions
+Trade missions

 The Netherlands-African Business Council has the knowledge and experience essential for networking services for the Dutch and African private sector that trade with each other.
 NABC organizes a couple trade missions per year to and from Africa covering different sectors and countries.
 There are the incoming trade missions where delegates from a country come to the Netherlands for usually a couple of days to a week.
-The outgoing trade missions are usually subsidized by the CPA programme in corporation with the NL EVD International.
-NABC organizes their programme, accommodation and transport.
+The outgoing trade missions are usually subsidized by the CPA program in corporation with the NL EVD International, in 2023 part of the Dutch government Rijksdienst voor Ondernemend Nederland.
+NABC organizes their program, accommodation and transport.
 During their stay the participants visit some companies, meet some business people during matchmaking sessions and visit some governmental institutions.

 Then there are the outgoing missions which are trade missions to an African country covering a couple of sectors.
 The aim of such missions is to familiarize Dutch companies with the local business climate, introduce them to local partners and distributors, and to give them an insight into the local private sector development programs.
 Usually these are attended by 6 to 12 NABC members and sometimes non-members.
 Members pay their own ticket to the country and accommodation, NABC arranges local transport.
-To attend the programme is free of charge.
-The NABC organizes a programme for a couple of days to a week with again some company visits and meetings at some government institutes.
+To attend the program is free of charge.
+The NABC organizes a program for a couple of days to a week with again some company visits and meetings at some government institutes.
 Of course there are the infamous matchmaking sessions and some time for leisure which is part of the African business life.